blockjarvis/ciproject2/README.md

 3. At the Settings menu, select "Pages".
 4. Select the main branch and the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+The live link can be found here - [Memory Challenge](https://blockjarvis.github.io/ciproject2/)

 ### Forking the GitHub Repository